quora/qmf/README.md

 * `--init_distribution_bound` (default 0.01): bound (in absolute value) on weight initialization (with the default, weights are initialized uniformly between -0.01 and 0.01)
 * `--num_negative_samples` (default 3): number of random negatives sampled for each positive item
 * `--num_hogwild_threads` (default 1): number of parallel hogwild threads to use for SGD (in contrast, `--nthreads` determines parallelism for deterministic operations, e.g. for evaluation)
-* `--eval_num_neg` (default 3): number of random negatives per positive used to generate the fixed evaluation sets mentioned above
+* `--eval_num_neg` (default 3): number of random negatives per positive used to generate the fixed evaluation sets mentioned above (used for computing train/test loss, does not affect training or ranking metrics)

 For more details on the command-line options, see the definitions in `wals.cpp` and `bpr.cpp`.